 Removing a SIM card can be a bit tricky because the SIM card tray on the side of your iPhone is so small.
 Check out our guide on ejecting SIM cards to make sure you do it correctly!

 Reset Network Settings

 If Cellular Data still isn’t working on your iPhone after you’ve reinserted your SIM card, it’s time to troubleshoot for a more significant software issue.
-When you reset network settings, all of your Wi-Fi, Bluetooth, Cellular, and VPN settings are restored to factory defaults.
+When you reset network settings, all of your Cellular, Wi-Fi, APN, and VPN settings are restored to factory defaults.
 After resetting the network settings, it’ll be like you’re connecting your iPhone to your carrier’s cellular network for the very first time.

-To reset network settings, go to Settings -> General -> Reset -> Reset Network Settings.
+To Reset Network Settings on an iPhone, go to Settings -> General -> Transfer or Reset iPhone -> Reset -> Reset Network Settings.
 Then, tap Reset Network Settings when the confirmation pop-up appears.

 After tapping reset network settings, your iPhone will restart.
 When your iPhone turns back on, the network settings have been reset!

 If resetting network settings didn’t fix your iPhone’s Cellular Data issue, our final software troubleshooting step is to perform a DFU restore.
 A DFU restore will erase, then reload all of the code on your iPhone and reset everything to factory defaults.
 Before performing a DFU restore, we recommend saving a backup of the data on your iPhone so you don’t lose any important information.

 If you’ve made it this far and iPhone Cellular Data is not working, it’s time to contact your wireless carrier.
 It’s possible that cellular data isn’t working because your wireless carrier is doing maintenance on their cell towers.
 Search for your carrier’s customer support number and give them a call to see if they can help you fix the problem.